ParallelMaths/parallel/pages/primary-quiz-9.md

 ::: problem id=3_1 marks=1
 All the four digit numbers with the same digits as 2011 (i.e. 0, 1, 1, 2) are written in a row in ascending order.

-What is the differrence between the two numbers that are next to 2011 in this list?
+What is the difference between the two numbers that are next to 2011 in this list?

 * [ ] 890
 * [x] 891